This degree is intended to prepare students to transfer to Washington’s public four-year

 requirements.
 Early advising is important to ensure degree completion, for example:

-- Additional general educational requirements, cultural equity requirements, and foreign
+- Additional general educational requirements, equity requirements, and foreign language

-language requirements, as required by the transfer institution, must be met prior
+requirements, as required by the transfer institution, must be met prior to the completion

 - Some baccalaureate institutions require physics with calculus to meet the physics